Origin Journal

 Costa Rica, glowing and beautiful as ever, welcomed us with sunny skies, dreamy mountains, and beautiful flowering trees in pretty much every direction you looked.
 We were able to enjoy a day of cupping coffees at Exclusive’s head office and then headed out to visit micro-mills; Los Angeles, Montes d'Oro, La Lia & Santa Teresa 2000.

 Visiting Ricardo Calderon and his family at the Los Angeles Micro-mill enabled us to see the growth they’ve been able to see over our decade-long, working relationship with the Calderon family.
-Some of your favourite coffees off our menu like Quebrada Grande, Quebrada Grande Superbrew Moka Red Honey, Don Cayito, and Los Girasoles have all come from Los Angeles.
+Some of your favourite coffees off our menu like Quebrada Grande, Quebrada Grande, Don Cayito, and Superbrew Series; Los Girasoles Typica Mejorado have all come from Los Angeles.

 We were able to take in the views from their cupping lab.
 I thought this might be an opportune time to share some fun stickers with the Calderon family.
 To my surprise, as we turned the corner, one of our stickers from over TEN years ago was on the side of their sample roaster!!
 WOW, this moment was so surreal.
 I stared as Michael placed the new sticker, next to that of over ten years of relationship together.
 What a beautiful instant to be present for!